CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ![img](mxnetvscvm.png)

-We can observe that the accuracy for ResNetV1 and InceptionV3 on ImageNet dataset retains after our quantization scheme.
+We can observe that the accuracies for ResNetV1 and InceptionV3 on ImageNet dataset  are retained after our quantization scheme.

 We also apply the proposed converter on pre-trained models with MNIST dataset.
 The result is shown as below: